grillo87/tapots_says_ios/README.md

 - <a href="https://github.com/Otbivnoe/CodableAlamofire">CodableAlamofire</a></br>
 - <a href="https://github.com/rs/SDWebImage">SDWebImage</a></br></br>

-It was developed under the MVC architecture, it has a demo web service API for top players, dialog show and custom views.</br></br>
+It was developed under the MVC architecture, it has a demo web service Top Players View on Apiary, it also has implemented Loading Dialog and Alert Dialog examples.</br>
+The response for the web service example could be found at JSON Data folder.
+For serialization of JSON objects was used CodableAlamofire.</br>
+For the quarter circles was used custom UIView.</br>
+You could find me at LinkedIn on:</br></b>

+<a href="https://www.linkedin.com/in/jos%C3%A9-enrique-grillo-hern%C3%A1ndez-4955645a/?locale=en_US">LinkedIn Profile</a></br></br>

+<b>Screenshots</b></br></br>
 <table>
 <tr>
 <td>